ibejalon/udacity-capstone/README.md

 # Udacity-Capstone
-This project is to Build a CI/CD pipeline for Microservices Application using Blue/green deployment in Jenkins
+This project is to Build a CI/CD pipeline for Microservices Application using rolling deployment in Jenkins by installing Blue Ocean plugs-in to complete CI/CD deployement

 CloudFormation was used to create the Infrastructure as Code.
 The following resources were created VPC, Internet Gateway, Route Table, Subnet, EC2,Security group , Jenkins-Instance, and eks-cluster